Apozzi/JSQuantum/README.md

 # JSQuantum Simulator

-Quantum Computer Simulator on the Web entirely in Portuguese.
+Quantum Computer Simulator on the browser entirely in Portuguese.
 With great 3D visualization models and Qubits analysis with several examples.

 # Execution